 As committed professionals, we value participating in education, training and consultation as ways of growing both professionally and personally, so that our clients receive the best possible care.

-During this time of staying at home, we remain committed to providing the best possible care for you, our client.
 Each of re:Vive’s providers are offering telehealth sessions with HIPAA compliant platforms.
 It is our privilege to support you during this challenging time.

 Danna Dahl, MA, LCMFT, LCPC

 Danna earned her Bachelor of Arts in Psychology, Master of Arts in Counseling, and Certification in Play Therapy from MidAmerica Nazarene University.
 She works with clients ages 14 and older in individual, couple, and family contexts.
 Her areas of practice include concerns such as depression, anxiety, life transitions, grief and loss, adjustment difficulties, parent-child relationships, and identity development.
 When not at work, Danna enjoys spending time with her husband and two sons, hanging out with and investing in high schoolers from her church, road-trips and motorcycle rides, photography and scrapbooking, playing the piano, and Sunday lunches with her extended family.

 Rebecca Flurer, MA, LCPC, SATP-C